For Teachers, Principals and Counselors

 Alabama attendees at the 2017 Annual Leadership Forum: 6

-Three Alabama educators attended LCLP trainings held at the HSTW summer conference in Louisville.
+Three Alabama educators attended LCLP trainings at the 2016 High Schools That Work summer conference in Louisville, Kentucky.

 The staff of the Council for Leadership in Alabama Schools were trained on SREB leadership modules and redelivered training across the state through an agreement with SREB.